TheLastBilly/client-server-docker/README.md

 sudo apt install build-essential git make
 ```

 As of the writing of this document, it is not recommended that you install Docker from the default PPAs provided by Debian.
 In order to install Docker, please follow the instructions listed on the [official website](https://docs.docker.com/engine/install/debian/#install-using-the-repository).

-**Note: After installing Docker you might still not be able to run the `docker` command.
+After installing Docker you might still not be able to run the `docker` command.
 This is usually because your current user does not belong to the `docker` group.
 This can be easily fixed by running the following command and logging out of your session and logging back in (or just restarting your computer).
-Remeber to replace `<YOUR USERNAME>` with the name of your user account.**

 ```bash
 sudo usermod -aG docker <YOUR USERNAME>